top of page

 Traditional marketing methods

 So, whether you’re feeling nostalgic for traditional marketing methods and want to help the environment by having some copy written, or need some help with creating content for your digital marketing, drop me a line.
-I'm here to help and free up your time.
+I'm here to free up your time.

 Right.
 I’m off to make a cuppa.
 With tea leaves, of course.
 Actually, I think it's wine time!
 Please, please don’t tell me that wine production has an environmental impact.
 If it does, I think I’ll cry…